khanboy1989/SportNews/README.md

 UseCase injects -> Repository
 Repository injects -> DataTransferService

-In this project specifically the MVVM-C pattern is selected so in future when it is needed we can expand the future and enhance the flows with a clean way.
+In this project specifically the MVVM-C pattern is selected so in future when it is needed we can add more features and enhance the flows with a clean way.

-Coordinators are separated for each flow in this case the project contains one flow which is NewsOverviewCoordinator and all necessary navigation actions are defined in the relevant class.
+Coordinators are separated for each flow in this case the project contains only one flow which is NewsOverviewCoordinator and all necessary navigation actions are defined in the relevant class.

 NOTE: \*The application on purpose does not use the Combine/RxSwift libraries, It is implemented with custom Observable class in order to demonstrate different approach.